alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 ### Data To Fetch

 - **Total % active in snipes**
-  The total amount of token supply actively held among all sniper wallets.
+  The total amount of token supply held in all sniper wallets.
  **Example Output:** `18.3`

 - **Total # of active snipers**
-  The total number of wallets that bought supply within either of the two [defined boundaries](#intro-to-dragon-data-modules) and are still actively holding any amount.
+  The total number of wallets that bought supply within either of the two [defined boundaries](#intro-to-dragon-data-modules), and are still holding any amount.
   **Example Output:** `2`

 - **Metadata for each active snipe**